 Senior Governance Consultant, BoardSource

-David Styers brings more than 25 years of consulting and training experience, as well as an extensive background working at the forefront of nonprofit and civic engagement in volunteer and leadership development, to his role as a BoardSource senior governance consultant since 2007.
-He provides project management, consulting, and training services to major client organizations across the nation on best governance practices, emerging trends and developments in the nonprofit sector, and chief executive assessment coaching.
-A BoardSource Certified Governance Trainer, Civic Change Leadership Trainer, and Youth Leadership Trainer, David has expertise in nonprofit board responsibilities and exceptional practices, fundraising, leadership and partnership development, outcomes measurement, strategic planning, and volunteer management.
+David Styers brings nearly three decades of nonprofit consulting and training experience, as well as an extensive background working at the forefront of civic engagement in volunteer and leadership development, to his role as a BoardSource senior governance consultant.
+He provides project management, consulting, and training services to major organizations across the nation on best governance practices, emerging trends and developments in the nonprofit sector, and chief executive assessment and coaching.
+A BoardSource Certified Governance trainer, Rapid Innovation Lab facilitator, Civic Change Leadership trainer, and Youth Leadership trainer, David has expertise in nonprofit board responsibilities and exceptional practices, fundraising, leadership and partnership development, outcomes measurement, strategic planning, and volunteer management.
 His clients have included local, state, national, and international organizations.